-The three-row CX-9 is agile, comfortable, quiet, and nicely finished.
-Power comes from a smooth and refined 3.7-liter V6, but its 16 mpg overall is not stellar by today's standards.
-Handling is taut and agile, and the ride is firm and steady, yet comfortable.
-The cabin is quiet and interior trim is attractive and well assembled.
+The three-row CX-9 is agile, comfortable, and quiet.
+Power comes from a smooth and refined 3.7-liter V6, but its 16-mpg overall lags by today's standards.
+Handling is agile, and the ride is firm and steady, and does a good job of isolating bumps.
+The cabin is quiet, and interior trim is attractive and well-assembled.
 As in many SUVs, the 60/40-split second-row seats slide fore and aft for greater second- or third-row leg room.
 The third-row seat is relatively hospitable and easy to access.
 The optional blind-spot detection system works well.
 Reliability has been above average.
-We can no longer recommend the CX-9 because it scored a Poor in the IIHS small-overlap crash test.
+But we can no longer recommend the CX-9 because it scored a Poor in the IIHS small-overlap crash test.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).